SuperOfficeDocs/superoffice-docs/docs/en/document/templates/F3/document-template.md

     ![Create Document][img7]

 1. If you use [SuperOffice Web Tools](https://online2.superoffice.com/Cust1990/CS/scripts/customer.fcgi?_sf=0&custSessionKey=&customerLang=en&noCookies=true&action=viewKbEntry&id=112992), the new document will be opened in the program on your computer.
 If [Web Tools are not in use](https://online2.superoffice.com/Cust1990/CS/scripts/customer.fcgi?_sf=0&custSessionKey=&customerLang=en&noCookies=true&action=viewKbEntry&id=113661), the new document will be downloaded on your computer and you'll be able to open it by double-clincing on the document file.
 Be aware that changes made on the document won't be saved in SuperOffice.
 If you want that all changes would be saved in the document automatically we recommend installing [SuperOffice Web Tools](https://cs.superoffice.com/scripts/customer.fcgi?_sf=0&custSessionKey=&customerLang=en&noCookies=true&action=viewKbEntry&id=113747).

----
-Please follow [this FAQ](https://online2.superoffice.com/Cust1990/CS/scripts/customer.fcgi?_sf=0&custSessionKey=&customerLang=en&noCookies=true&action=viewKbEntry&id=113183), if you use SuperOffice Onsite 8 or any previous version.

----

 ### More Information

 Forum: [PDF form as a template, is it possible.](https://community.superoffice.com/en/technical/forums/product-forums/crm-windows-application/pdf-form-as-a-template-is-it-possible/)

 [img1]:media/lists-add.png
 [img2]:media/edit-list-item.png